create3000/x_ite/docs/_posts/components/EnvironmentalEffects/TextureBackground.md

 ### SFFloat [in, out] **transparency** 0 <small>[0,1]</small>

-Transparency applied to texture images, enabling an X3D scene to overlay an HTML page or desktop.
+*transparency* applied to texture images, enabling an X3D scene to overlay an HTML page or desktop.

 ### SFBool [out] **isBound**